MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/prepare-linux-edge-volumes.md

 ---
-title: Prepare Linux for Edge Volumes (preview)
+title: Prepare Linux for Edge Volumes
 description: Learn how to prepare Linux in Azure Container Storage enabled by Azure Arc Edge Volumes using AKS enabled by Azure Arc, Edge Essentials, or Ubuntu.
 author: sethmanheim
 ms.author: sethm